-This isn’t the first time that we’ve seen Google blindside an industry and move to dominate it.
+This isn't the first time that we've seen Google blindside an industry and move to dominate it.
 We saw it first-hand, through our retail division, Goldenfeeds between 2009 and 2013, how Google annihilated the eCommerce price comparison engine landscape.
 A vibrant sector at the start of 2009 which boasted a range of successful sites such as Pricegrabber, Shopzilla, Shopping.com, Nexttag, and Pronto.
 A lot happened in these years, including Google shifting from a free model to a PPC model, but the shift was clear.
-Today all the companies in the list below are shadows of their former selves - acquired, fired most of the staff or merged.

 Now, we are already seeing Google make similar moves within the hospitality industry.
 Month after month, they have taken more and more of the search engine results page whether it's Maps, Hotel Finder, or paid results, they dominate the top half of the page - they only visible part that doesn't require others to scroll down.

 There's no doubt that Google is on the rise.
 How quickly this will happen and what it will mean for the OTAs remains to be seen but we expect the likes of Tripadvisor and Trivago, already described by some as zombie companies, to be acquired or lifted within the next year.